unisse-courses/s14-mp9/README.md

 ### Admin Mode
 The admin has the control on locker management.
 Not only they can add, edit, and delete lockers, but also set the start and end dates for locker reservation.
 The admin is the very first user registered in the application, as previously demonstrated.
 The admin may be a user, but unlike a regular one, the admin does not have a profile of their own.
+However, they cannot meddle with reserved or occupied lockers.

 #### Managing lockers
 The admin can do the following when managing lockers:
 1. Add Locker
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web19.png)
+The locker code should either have 3 or 4 digits, going with the number of digits a real life padlock has.

 2. Delete A Locker
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web26.png)